lupyuen/stm32-blue-pill-rust/README.md

 - When you see `Listening on port 3333 for gdb connections`, our program is ready to be started on the Blue Pill.

-- Click Debug → Start Debugging.
+- Click `Debug → Start Debugging`

+- Note: There is a bug in the debugger for Ubuntu - gdb stops with an error.
+To be fixed.
+  Meanwhile you can use the command-line debugger in Ubuntu.

 ### Building and Debugging from the Command Line